noah-nuebling/mac-mouse-fix-error-logging-improvement-ideas-october-2024/README.md

 # Error Logging Improvements Ideas for Mac Mouse Fix (October 2024)

 > [!NOTE]
 > This repo is just a note to jot down my ideas.
 Not sure why I'm creating a GitHub repo for this instead of just an Apple Note or something.
 I hope It's not a terrible idea to make 'Note Taking Repos'.
-Might be bad that we can't sort / filter them?
+Might be bad that we can't sort / filter them if we create a lot of different ones?

 ### Background